 Computers can be broadly classified by their speed and computing power.

-All types of computers follow a same basic logical structure and perform the following five basic operations for converting raw input data into information useful to their users
+All types of computers follow the same basic logical structure and perform the following five basic operations for converting raw input data into information useful to their users.

 |1||Take Input||The process of entering data and instructions into the computer system.|